Stephan Polomski

 • 2002/2003: Change management at Amata Power Ltd., Thailand (B. Grimm Group)

-• 2007: Leadership development programm based on the resonance principle at my current employer
+• 2007: Leadership development programm at XTRONIC GmbH

-• 2009: Top employer for engineers, CRF certificate for my current employer
+• 2009: Top employer certificate for "Engineers", CRF at XTRONIC GmbH

 Up Close & Personal with Stephan Polomski